catalinii/minisatip/README.md

 * -D --disable-dvb disable DVB adapter detection

+* -0 --diseqc-multi ADAPTER1:DISEQC_POSITION[,...]
+	* Send diseqc to selected position before other position is set.
+	- note: * as adapter means apply to all adapters

 * -E Allow encrypted stream to be sent to the client even if the decrypting was unsuccessfull

 * -Y --delsys ADAPTER1:DELIVERY_SYSTEM1[,ADAPTER2:DELIVERY_SYSTEM2[,..]] - specify the delivery system of the adapters